 There are two sources of ballot information.

-You must enter your information, then follow directions to see your registration status, your ballot, and candidate information.
+You must enter your information, then follow directions to see your registration status, location of the authorized drop box for your absentee ballot, your ballot, and candidate information.

 What's Happening with the Citizens Redistricting Commission?